sebastianotronto/sebastiano.tronto.net/src/speedcubing/speedcubing.md

 If you are interested in Fewest Moves solving, check out my [FMC Tutorial](https://fmcsolves.cubing.net/).
-I also upload irregularly on [my YouTube channel](https://www.youtube.com/c/SebastianoTronto), but most videos are just me solving the cube.
+I also upload irregularly on [my YouTube channel](https://www.youtube.com/c/SebastianoTronto), but most videos consist just of me solving the cube without any comment or explanation.

 ## Links